 Although the actual amount and timing of any payments under the Tax Receivable Agreement will vary depending upon a number of factors including the amount, character and timing of our and our subsidiaries' taxable income in the future and the tax rates then applicable to us and our subsidiaries, we expect the payments that will be required to be made under the Tax Receivable Agreement will be substantial and to be funded out of working capital.
 The tax liability is based on current tax laws and the assumption that we and our subsidiaries earn sufficient taxable income to realize the full tax benefits subject to the Tax Receivable Agreement.
 Updates to our blended state tax rate, allocation of U.S. versus foreign sourced income and changes in tax rules on the amortization and depreciation of assets may significantly impact the established liability and changes would be recorded to other (expense) income in the period we made the determination.
-We expect that future payments under the Tax Receivable Agreement relating to the Pre-IPO Tax Assets could aggregate to \$198.2 million over the 12-year remaining period under the Tax Receivable Agreement.
-The Tax Receivable Agreement provides that interest, at a rate equal to LIBOR (or if LIBOR ceases to be published, a replacement rate with similar characteristics) plus 3%, accrues from the due date (without extensions) of the tax return to which the applicable tax benefits relate to the date of payment specified by the Tax Receivable Agreement.
-Payments under the Tax Receivable Agreement, which began in fiscal year 2022, are not conditioned upon the Pre-IPO Stockholders maintaining a continued ownership of equity in the Company.
-During the fiscal year ended December 31, 2023, the Company made a payment to the Pre-IPO Stockholders of \$16.6 million as required pursuant to the terms of the Tax Receivable Agreement.
+We expect that future payments under the Tax Receivable Agreement relating to the Pre-IPO Tax Assets could aggregate to \$189.3 million, with payments expected to continue through 2041.
+The Tax Receivable Agreement provides that interest, at a rate equal to LIBOR (or if LIBOR cases to be published, a replacement rate with similar characteristics) plus 3%, accrues from the due date (without extensions) of the tax return to which the applicable tax 2022, are not conditioned upon the Pre-IPO Stockholders maintaining a continued ownership of equity in the Company.
+During the fiscal year ended December 31, 2024, the Company made a payment to the Pre-IPO Stockholders of \$12.8 million as required pursuant to the terms of the Tax Receivable Agreement.